Theory of quantum system certification: a tutorial: Quantum states

 As $Y$ is an unbiased estimator of $\Tr[\rhot\rhop]$, i.e., $\EE_q[Y -\Tr[\rhot\rhop]]=0$, we can directly apply Chebyshev's inequality \eqref{eq:Chebyshev} to arrive at

 for any $\epsilon>0$.
 Hence, for any $\delta>0$ and

 the failure probability is bounded by $\delta$,

-Now we bound the statistical error that arises from the estimation of $X_{k_i}$ from measurement measurement setup $i\in [\ell]$ in Step~(\ref{item:Westimation}) of Protocol~\ref{protocol:DFE}.
+Now we bound the statistical error that arises from the estimation of $X_{k_i}$ from the measurement setup $i\in [\ell]$ in step~(\ref{item:Westimation}) of Protocol~\ref{protocol:DFE}.
 For this purpose we write for each $k$ the eigendecomposition of $\W_k$ as

-with $\{P_{k,\alpha}\}$ being the projector onto the eigenspaces and $\{a_{k,\alpha}\} \subset \{-1,1\}$ the eigenvalues of the Pauli string $\W_k$.
+with $\{P_{k,\alpha}\}$ being the projector onto the eigenspaces and $\{a_{k,\alpha}\} \subseteq \{-1,1\}$ the eigenvalues of the Pauli string $\W_k$.
 We note that the expected measurement outcome is

 We denote by $a_{k_j, \alpha_j}$ the measurement outcome for measurement $j\in[m_i]$ and consider the following corresponding empirical estimate of $X_{k_i}$ (see \eqref{eq:Xlambda})